SPOT: Selective Prompt Projection via Total Variation for Inference-Only Safe Text-to-Image Generation: Theory proofs and measurability details

-\paragraph{Remark (metric vs.\ pseudometric).} If $\bar\phi$ is not injective, then $d$ is a pseudometric on $\mathcal{C}$: it may satisfy $d(c,c')=0$ for distinct prompts $c\neq c'$.
-This causes no inconsistency for our development.
-All arguments use $d$ only as a measurable, bounded cost, and we will explicitly allow the projection output to be \emph{set-valued} within a $d$-zero fiber.
-Concretely, $d(c,c')=0$ is equivalent to $\bar\phi(c)=\bar\phi(c')$, so the $d$-zero classes coincide with the fibers of the normalized embedding map $\bar\phi$.
+\paragraph{Remark (metric vs.\ pseudometric).} If $\bar\phi$ is not injective, then $d$ is only a pseudometric on $\mathcal{C}$: it may happen that $d(c,c')=0$ for distinct prompts $c\neq c'$.
+This is not a problem for our theory.
+All results use $d$ only as a measurable bounded cost.
+Non-uniqueness is handled explicitly by allowing projection to be set-valued and, later, kernel-valued.